UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/templates/locations.md

 An invariant must be a conjunction of simple conditions on clocks, differences between clocks, and boolean expressions not involving clocks.
 The bound must be given by an integer expression.
 Furthermore lower bounds on clocks are disallowed.
 It is important to understand that invariants influence the behaviour of the system -- they are distinctly different from specifying safety properties in the [requirements specification language](/language-reference/requirements-specification/).
 States which violate the invariants are undefined; by definition, such states do not exist.
 This influences the interpretation of urgent channels and broadcast channels.
 Please see the section on [synchronisations](/language-reference/system-description/templates/edges/#synchronisations) for a detailed discussion of this topic.

-In addition, stop-watches are supported and they are declared with invariants.
-Clock rate expressions are specified and they are part of the conjunction in the invariant.
-Furthermore, the <tt>forall</tt> construct is accepted in invariants to ease use of arrays.
+In addition, *stopwatches* are supported and they are declared within invariant expressions using [Lagrangian *derivative* notation](https://en.wikipedia.org/wiki/Notation_for_differentiation#Lagrange's_notation) (`x' == 0` for clock `x`) through conjunction (`&&` or `and`).
+Furthermore, the <tt>forall</tt> construct is accepted in invariants to ease use of clock arrays.

-Statistical model checker supports any integer expression as a clock rate which allows modeling costs.
+Statistical model checker supports arbitrary floating point expression as a clock *rate/derivative* which allows modeling of dynamical costs.
+Dynamical cost variables declared as `hybrid clock` are abstracted away from symbolic analysis, which allows to combine statistical and symbolic queries over the same model.

 <a name="rate">